Alford Valley Railway: Narrow gauge railway

 The narrow gauge railway, built from salvaged equipment from the New Pitsligo peat moss railway, was proposed in 1979 and opened in 1980.
 Originally it ran for 3 km from Haughton Park station through Murray Park Woods.
 Then in 1984 another line was run from Alford station, alongside Alford Golf Course, to Haughton Park about 1.35 km away where there is a platform.
 However, the original Murray Woods line was then closed.

 The current station building is on the site of the original granite structure which was demolished after British Rail closed the line.
 The passenger platform is the original.
 A small railway museum is housed in the railway station building.
 The original locomotive shed was situated to the east of the station but this has also now been demolished.
 To the west of the station the granite carriage shed of the previous railway is now used by the Alford Valley Railway.
 The Grampian Transport Museum and Alford Heritage Museum are nearby.

 The railway closed in 2017.
 A new group, the Alford Valley Community Railway, was subsequently formed with the intention of reopening the line.
+After six years of closure, the Alford Valley Community Railway was re-opened in August 2023 to passengers.